25 Jul Though I Walk Through the Valley..

 “This could cost me my profession,” he says, “but if you are willing to trust the Lord, so am I.”

-And right there in his office, we hold hands and go together in agreement before the Lord.
-He prays a deep, heartfelt prayer, pleading with the Lord to take over where medical knowledge has failed.
+And right there, we hold hands and go together in agreement before the Father.
+He prays a deep, heartfelt prayer, pleading with the Lord to take over where medical science has failed.

 And then, at the end of his prayer, he picks up the prescription and tears it into pieces.